Roesnware/wheel.io_py/README.md

 ## Usage

-    Users can enter there options to spin and see the wheel spin in real time gradually slowing to select a random choice
+    Users can enter their options to spin and see the resulting random choice displayed.

 ## Installation